ndd21/PHYS281/docs/demo-numpy.md

 Length of array: 3
 ```

-Like regular lists values within an array can be accessed using indexing, where the index starts as zero:
+Like a regular a [`list`](../demo-compound-data-types/index.html#lists), values within an array can
+be accessed using indexing, where the index starts as zero:

 ```python
 print(x[0])  # first value in the array